federicamilinanni/SBtabVFGEN/README.md

 | !KineticLaw | e.g. `kf*A*B-kr*AB` | the flux, as a math expression |
 | !ReactionFormula | e.g. `A+B<=>AB` | so, `AB` will increase and both `A` and `B` will decrease by this reaction whenever the flux is positive |

-Since the kinetic law dtermines the reversibility of the reaction, the column `!IsReversible` is not necessary, but if you determine the kinetics based on the law of mass action it may be important for you to have that column as a reminder (for when you are auto generating
+Since the kinetic law determines the reversibility of the reaction, the column `!IsReversible` is not necessary, but if you determine the kinetics based on the law of mass action it may be important for you to have that column as a reminder (for when you are auto generating